Pre-registration rules

 You must also meet these registration requirements:

-• not have been judged mentally incompetent in a court of law
+• not been judged "mentally incompetent" in a court of law

 Louisiana pre-registration rules